giantswarm/fmt/go/general_style_guide.md

 ## Unit Tests

 Unit tests should be written when it makes sense.
-100% coverage is not something that should be targeted, but critical logic that mutates state or is part of larger logic that mutates state should be tested.
+Writing tests first often helps designing new component if its shape is not enforced by framework requirements.
+Unit tests also help to verify that state mutating critical logic behaves correctly in both various success cases and also in error situations.
+Simple logic is not that important but sometimes it makes sense to have a simple test validating correct construction of bigger object so that if one forgets to pass configuration parameter, the validation error is caught during development and not in the deployment.
+100% code-coverage is not something that should be targeted.
 Writing unit test also makes sense when facing a bug that could have been prevented by having a test for the relevant code in question.

 Use table-driven tests instead of separate test methods when possible.
 Each test case in table-driven test should be executed as a sub-test with